TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-There are 6 opens hosts with its corresponding services running.
+The scan reveals 6 live hosts with several services exposed.
 We can identify a few relevant services in the output:

 - MySQL - 172.18.0.4